mateo19182/IDIR-ollos/README.md

 # To Do

 - evals
   - desplazamiento 0 epochs -> weights are initialized on netwroks.py -> are those good?
-    - DFVs -> are they scale dependant?
+    - DFVs -> are they scale dependant? no lo entiendo aun
       - 0s no deformation
   - RFMID puntos no aleatorios